dmbarbour/awelon/AboutABC.md

 ### Spatial-Temporal Features

 ABC models spatial properties in terms of logical partitions, and temporal properties in terms of relative latencies.
-Leveraging spatial-temporal features is a simple, powerful basis for concurrency, distribution, and staging.
+Within a product or sum, the different elements may have different spatial-temporal attributes - for example, we can have types of the form `(Number@CPU * Number@GPU)`.
+In addition, the product or sum as a whole may have a location, with regards to where it can be introspected.

+In general, information about spatial-temporal attributes is *privileged*.
+There are no ABC operators to query when or where a value is computed.

+ capabilities, ABC behavior cannot depend on when or where it executes.
+There is no way to ask a number when or where it is computed.

+modulo special capabilities, ABC code may not introspect when or where a value is computed.

+Additionally, the product or sum itself has a concept of spatial-temporal 'evidence' - i.e. regarding when and where knowledge that the product is a product becomes available.
+This is important, for example, when loading text on a remote machine.

+In general, information

+For the most part, spatial properties are not directly accessible from ABC.

+ However, ABC does require some conventions to assert properties about location, to support

 The spatial properties are not directly accessible from ABC.
 Communicating between partitions is considered an effect, and is thus controlled by use of capabilities.